Sammy Nelson: Arsenal

 Nelson was born in Belfast where he attended the Royal Belfast Academical Institution, a rugby-playing school.
 He joined Arsenal as a 16-year-old, and turned professional on his 17th birthday in 1966.
 Originally a left-winger, he was later moved back into defence to become a left back.
 Nelson played in the 1966 FA Youth Cup final in which Arsenal beat Sunderland 5–3 over two legs.

 He was a regular in Arsenal's reserve side for several seasons, before making his first-team debut against Ipswich Town on 25 October 1969.
-He was understudy to the Gunners' established left back, Bob McNab, and only when McNab was injured in the 1971–72 season did Nelson become a regular.
+He was an understudy to the Gunners' established left back, Bob McNab, and only when McNab was injured in the 1971–72 season did Nelson become a regular.
 Even then, whenever McNab returned to fitness, Nelson was forced to step down.
 He made two appearances in Arsenal's successful 1969–70 Fairs Cup campaign but played no part in the final itself, and his four league matches during the 1970–71 Double-winning season were not sufficient for a medal.

 McNab left Arsenal in the summer of 1975, and Nelson finally became Arsenal's first-choice left back.
 An aggressive, hard-tackling player, he was a crowd favourite and known for his cheeky sense of humour.
 For the next five seasons he was a near ever-present in the Arsenal side, and he played in all three of their successive FA Cup finals, in the starting eleven in 1978 and 1979 and as a substitute in 1980.
 The only win was in 1979, in which Arsenal beat Manchester United by a 3–2 scoreline.
 Nelson also played in the 1980 European Cup Winners' Cup Final, which Arsenal lost to Valencia on penalties.

 With the arrival of England international Kenny Sansom at the club in 1980, Nelson again found himself out of the first team.
 He left Arsenal in 1981 to join Brighton & Hove Albion.
 He played 339 first-class matches for the Gunners in total, and scored 12 goals.